wellitongervickas/antd-theme-vars/README.md

-# AntDesign Theme Vars
+# Antd Theme Vars

+Since Ant Design does not have a way to handle theme switch.
-This package will scan your theme folder and generate css and theme vars.
+This package will scan your theme folder and generate css and theme vars to override your less variables.

 ## How it works: